iron-vault-plugin/iron-vault/README.md

 For now, the easiest way to install is via [BRAT](https://tfthacker.com/brat-plugins).
-You should be able to add this repo to BRAT, and it will install the latest release of this plugin.
+You should be able to add this repo to BRAT, and it will install the latest release of this plugin

 You can also install it manually by downloading the latest files from [Github Release](https://github.com/cwegrzyn/iron-vault/releases/latest).
 You'll want to put `main.js`, `manifest.json`, and `styles.css` in `your-vault/.obsidian/plugins/iron-vault`.